adriaan-vd-graaf/genome_integration/README.md

 ```
 Uncalibrated MR-link results: beta: 0.4150, se: 0.14734, p value: 4.85e-03
 ```
-The pvalue for the causal effect of the exposure ENSG00000000000 is 4.9e-03.
+The _p_ value for the causal effect of the exposure ENSG00000000000 is 4.9e-03.

 A full description of the input and output formats of MR-link is located in our [readthedocs documentation](https://genome-integration.readthedocs.io/en/latest/about_mr_link.html)